rayframework/rayframework.github.io/docs/getting_started.md

 pip install ray_peewee
 ```

-After that, create an *app.py* file with our first model: Post.
+After that, create an *app.py* file with our models: Notebook and Note.

 ```python
 # app.py